skotzko/oldblog/_posts/2012-02-05-my-name-is-andrew-and-im-a-hoarder.md

 categories:
 - Experiments
 ---
+# My Name Is Andrew, and I'm a Hoarder

 I can't deny it anymore.
 Not after yesterday.

 Yesterday I took an inventory of all the “stuff” I have in my life.
 Nothing was spared.
 This was a biblical accounting, King Herod style.
 I even counted the toothbrushes.
 There were six.
 Maybe I wanted spares for the next fifteen months?
 I don't know.